Podcast - Latest Episode

 373. Yngwie J. Malmsteen / Facing The Animal.
 1997.
 2.5/5

-There’s no denying he is a great guitarist, and his solos and licks are unmistakable.
-But sooner or later he must surely come to the realization that the only people who are going to buy his albums are the ones who love his guitaring and appreciate his heavier work in songwriting and his instrumentals, and not the attempts he makes at rock ballads and radio-friendly fare.
+There’s no denying that Yngwie is a great guitarist, and his solos and licks are unmistakable.
+And those early albums were ground breaking in many ways.
+But eventually we all suspected that he would have to come to the realisation that the only people who are going to buy his albums are the ones who love his guitaring and appreciate his heavier work in song writing and his instrumentals, and not the attempts he makes at rock ballads and radio-friendly fare.
+At least, from my perspective, that appeared to be the best course.

-Once again on this album, he tries to go down that road.
-The particular examples I am thinking of are “Alone in Paradise” and “Only The Strong”.
+Except that, once again on this album, he tries to go down that road, where radio-friendly fare as well as power ballads are the way he wants to go.
+The particular examples here that I am thinking of are “Alone in Paradise” and “Only the Strong”.
 Both are songs that turn me off his work completely.
-They have typical Yngwie solo break, but the ‘slow and mushy’ tone of the songs and lyrics really does stuff up an otherwise fair album.
+Indeed, songs like these were the reason I went over a decade from listening to any more of his new albums – which included missing this one on its release, and not picking it up until a few years later.
+They have a typical Yngwie solo break which is always enjoyable, but the ‘slow and mushy’ tone of the songs and lyrics really does stuff up an otherwise fair album.
+And you know what I’m talking about, the songs that change the momentum of the album, and really go down a path that is better left unwalked.

-The album is saved by songs such as “Braveheart”, “Enemy”, “My Resurrection” and the particularly excellent “Poison In My Veins”, but they don’t compare to his work in the 1980’s.
-Mats Leven as vocalist does an average job with the material.
-The late great Cozy Powell plays the drums here, and it is worth listening to this just for his drumwork.
-Absolutely brilliant as always.
+The album is saved by songs such as “Braveheart”, “Enemy”, “My Resurrection” and the particularly excellent “Poison in My Veins”, but they don’t compare to his work in the 1980’s.
+And again that is not a fair comparison to make given the obvious excellence of those albums.

 No comments: